The Miserable Rich

-The Miserable Rich are a chamber pop band, formed in 2007 and based in Brighton, England.
+The Miserable Rich are a string-led band, formed in 2007 and based in Brighton, England.
 The band has a chamber orchestra sound, created using cello and violin as the primary lead instruments, augmented by double bass, acoustic guitar and occasionally piano.
-They have released three albums: Twelve Ways to Count (2008), Of Flight & Fury (2010) and Miss You in the Days (2011); and a live album, Live in Frankfurt (2014).
+They have released four studio albums: Twelve Ways to Count (2008), Of Flight & Fury (2010), Miss You in the Days (2011) and Overcome (2024); and a live album, Live in Frankfurt (2014) with a bonus disc of covers.

-The band's name came from an experience Will Calderbank and James de Malplaquet had at the wedding of two rich aristocrats.
+The band's name came from an experience Will Calderbank, Mike Siddell and James de Malplaquet had at the wedding of two rich aristocrats in Rome.

 History

 In 2006, Will Calderbank (cello) joined James de Malplaquet (vocals) to form the band Grape Authority, a live band playing the songs de Malplaquet had written under the pseudonym James Grape.
 The pair were playing in Brighton folk band Shoreline, and the more traditional instrumentation used in this band was taken on board, with inspiration derived from the ex-Zombie Colin Blunstone's "Say You Don't Mind" and The Balanescu Quartet's Kraftwerk covers.
-Together with Mike Siddell (formerly Hope of the States) on violin, Ricky Pritchard on guitar and Rhys Lovell playing double bass, they created The Miserable Rich.
+Together with Mike Siddell (formerly of Hope of the States) on violin, Jim Briffett on guitar and Rhys Lovell playing double bass, they created The Miserable Rich.

 They recorded their debut album, Twelve Ways to Count, at de Malplaquet's house in Hove during the summer of 2007.
-The debut single from the album received positive reviews, including Leftfield Single of the Month in DJ Magazine and widespread airplay, with the band championed in particular by BBC 6 Music's Marc Riley, for whom they have recorded two live sessions.
-The album itself has received widespread critical acclaim, both in Germany and the UK.
+The debut single from the album received positive reviews, including Leftfield Single of the Month in DJ Magazine and widespread airplay.
+The album itself has received widespread critical acclaim, both in Germany and the UK, with the NME describing it as ‘heartbreakingly beautiful’.
+It was made album of the day on BBC 6 Music, and the band have been championed in particular by Marc Riley, for whom they have recorded three live sessions.
+They have also recorded sessions for BBC Radio 2's Dermot O'Leary, Mark Lamarr and the BBC Radio 4 institution Loose Ends, as well as numerous European radio stations and TV channels.

-They have toured extensively in Europe, both as headliners and as support for Isobel Campbell and Mark Lanegan.

 In November 2009 they released an EP of cover versions, featuring four reworked 1980s songs: "Golden Brown" by The Stranglers, "Gigantic" by Pixies, "Shades" by Iggy Pop and "Sweet Dreams (Are Made of This)" by Eurythmics.

 The Miserable Rich self-recorded and produced their second album, Of Flight & Fury, which was mixed by Al Scott, who had previously worked with The Levellers, Eliza Carthy and Asian Dub Foundation, and released in June 2010.